-The Ontario Human Rights Code prohibits discrimination on the basis of race, ancestry, place of origin, ethnic origin, age, colour, citizenship, creed, sex, sexual orientation, marital status, family status, handicap, record of offenses or pregnancy.
+The Ontario Human Rights Code prohibits discrimination on the basis of race, ancestry, place of origin, ethnic origin, age, colour, citizenship, creed, sex, sexual orientation, gender identity, gender expression, marital status, family status, disability, record of offenses or pregnancy.

 Any type of harassment is a form of discrimination, and is so recognized under Human Rights legislation/Code.